jeroenjanssens/scikit-sos/README.md

 Stochastic Outlier Selection
 ============================

+*On Thursday, November 21, 2013, SOS will be presented at the [NYC Machine Learning meetup](http://www.meetup.com/NYC-Machine-Learning/events/149093182/).*

 Stochastic Outlier Selection (SOS) is an unsupervised outlier selection algorithm.
 It uses the concept of affinity to compute  an outlier probability for each data point.

 ![SOS](doc/sos.png)